Our general membership elects a Board, approves an annual budget, and votes on any changes to bylaws.

 Secretary & Legislative Committee Chair

 Aaron is a licensed acupuncturist and holds a Diplomate of Chinese Medicine from NCCAOM.
 He is a 2008 graduate from the Masters of Oriental Medicine program at Northwestern Health Sciences University's College of Acupuncture and Oriental Medicine and maintains a private practice in Minneapolis and works at Everspring Health Cooperative.
+He gave a presentation detailing Acupuncture practices in Minnesota at the October 2018 Traditional Korean Medicine in Modern Health Care in Busan, South Korea.

-Received his instructors License in 2004 from Mankato School of Internal Martial Arts, and t Tai Chi, Baguazhang Kung Fu and Qi Gong for longevity and healing.
+Received his instructors License in 2004 from Mankato School of Internal Martial Arts, and Tai Chi, Baguazhang Kung Fu and Qi Gong for longevity and healing.

 Aaron enjoys getting engaging the public by organizing volunteer efforts that bring acupuncture to the people.
 He has helped organize volunteers at events like the Yellow Ribbon Health Expo for Veterans of Lakeville, acupuncture booth at Women Run The Cities Marathon, acupuncture booth at the Spinal Muscular Atrophy Marathon, acupuncture volunteers at the Red Ribbon Bike Ride, and also volunteers with the Freedom Fighters first Tuesdays free acupuncture for veterans with PTSD group.